Decision making and processing

 operational body for issues concerning physical and psycho-social

-The Equal access group is a preparatory and operational
+The Equal Opportunities Group is a preparatory and

-body for issues concerning equal access from the staff and student
+operational body for issues concerning equal access from the staff

 Roles and distribution